ZelixGS/MemeNames/README.md

 Inspired by nicknaming the Hymnal of the Path to Book of Blasting, and Phial to Granny Plague's Bathwater.

 Features:
-* Renames Items to (in)appropriate jargon, slang, or memes created by the <Utsukushii Saisei> guild.
+* Renames Items to appropriate jargon, slang, or memes created by the \<Utsukushii Saisei\> guild.
 * Ability to add Random Name to Items that Changes Each Session.
 * Adding Prefix to ALL items of appropriate, currently 272 (Mega) and 278+ (Giga)
 * Holding Alt will display the Item's Real Name as well.